mauriciogtec/YetAnotherRStudioApplication/README.md

 ## 6      1   760  3.00      2
 ```

-We'll be interested in predicting admittance into a UCLA program using a logistic regression with bootstrap.
-The following scatter diagram shows that there seems to be an association between higher GREs and acceptance.
-The effect of the GPA is less clear (ggplot makes it easy to compare by fixing the axis limits).
+The following scatter diagram shows that there seems to be an association between higher gre's and acceptance.
+The effect of the GPA is less clear to me (we notice how `ggplot` makes it easy to compare by fixing the plotting limits accross subplots: `ggplot` is great!).

 ```r